ohmg-dev/ohmg-website/src/pages/concepts.md

 ### Complex Atlas &ndash; multiple mosaics

-While every Some multipage atlases may contain multiple categories of layers, a " Even single-page maps are considered "mosaics," in that they are created from the layers within each map.
-Some maps just have a single layer... this could become a "mosaic of one," so to speak.
-Margins are removed from adjacent map layers by creating a "multimask" across the entire item, rather than trimming each layer independently.
-Further
+Some multipage atlases may contain multiple categories of layers, for example an index map on the front page, and the rest of the pages showing "main content".
+Using layer sets accomodates this allowing each georeferenced layer to be sorted into the proper category.
+After this, a multimask is applied to each set.

 ![multiple mosaics](../../static/diagrams/content-hierarchy-multiple-mosaics.png)

-### Multimask

-A multimask is simply a collection of masks across all the layers in a layer set.
-Its existence facilitates the trimming and mosaicking processes needed to create a single, seamless, output layer.

 ## Collaborative Model